 Guidance for Completing the Diligent Effort Form

-These guidelines serve to assist in the proper completion of the Diligent Effort form.
-Diligent Effort forms are examined during your compliance review; therefore, we suggest you share this with the retail/producing agent from whom you are accepting business.
+These guidelines serve to assist in the proper completion of the form.
+Diligent Effort forms are examined during surplus lines agent compliance reviews; therefore, we suggest both retail agents and surplus lines agents keep this information on file.

 - Only admitted insurance companies should be listed on the form, not wholesale brokerages.

 - The specific reason for the declination should be provided in as much detail as possible.